Thomas Nast Gallery

 Thomas Nast

 Thomas Nast (1840 – 1902) was a pioneer in the field of political cartoons.
 He is notable for creating the elephant symbol for the GOP.
 Nast’s works appeared regularly in Harper’s Weekly from 1859 to 1860 and from 1862 to 1886.
-The power of his work against political corruption could be seen in the fear that it brought to the infamous Tammany Boss William M. Tweed.
+The power of Nast’s work against political corruption is evident in the words of infamous Tammany Boss William M. Tweed: “I don’t care a straw for your newspaper articles—my constituents don’t know how to read—but they can’t help seeing them damned pictures.”

 "I don't care a straw for your newspaper articles, my constituents don't know how to read, but they can't help seeing them damned pictures."